kailash-manasarovar/statement/docs/timeline/2026/july.md

 #### The Bible falls open at Isaiah 31

 - Taryn and her boyfriend Yan come round to check the windows have been blacked out properly.
-- I have just been doing my bible study, which entails opening the bible wherever it may open and reading that bit.
+- I have just been doing my Bible study, which entails opening the Bible wherever it may open and reading that bit.
-- The doorbell rings and I leave the open bible on the bed to go and answer the door.
+- The doorbell rings and I leave the open Bible on the bed to go and answer the door.
 - They come up to see the work on the windows.
-- My bible is open on the bed at Isaiah 31.
+- My Bible is open on the bed at Isaiah 31.
 - I see Taryn glance at it.
 - Are they following along?
 Or do they think God is dead?
 - The helpers and the helped.
 Every last one of them.